MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-foldertype.md

 # folderType Element (Search Connector Schema)

-The <folderType&gt; element specifies GUID for the folder type.
-This element is required if the <templateInfo&gt; element exists.
+The <folderType> element specifies GUID for the folder type.
+This element is required if the <templateInfo> element exists.
 It has no attributes and no child elements.

 ## Syntax